riya-verma-23/MultiPlayer-Poker/README.md

 Possible Challenges:

 Being a multiplayer game, it might be difficult for devices to interact with one another efficiently.
 It might be difficult to determine which devices can access a certain variable at a time and when it can be released.

-References

-If you’re basing the project off of some other work or if you received inspiration from an existing project, please list it here!